abdulrahimpds/trello-card-creator/README.md

 ## Overview

-The Trello Card Creator is a simple web application that allows users to input specific details and, upon submission, a card is created in Trello with the provided information.
+This a simple web application that allows users to input specific details and, upon submission, a card is created in Trello with the provided information.

 ## Implementations